Spring 2025 MIE Registration Notes

 Students interested in the 5-year double major in German and engineering iSTEP program which includes a year in Germany (one semester of classes and then an internship with a German manufacturing company) should visit https://www.umass.edu/german/iSTEPUpon return from abroad, students should meet with the MIE Academic Advisor to ensure all courses transfer correctly.

 Internships do not replace a class.
 You can earn pass/fail credit for an internship, but you do not need any additional credits to graduate (since you will exceed the 120 minimum regardless).
-To earn P/F credit, you will need to pay for a summer course (independent study) – this is particularly relevant for international students and the CUA will sponsor your independent study.
+To earn P/F credit if during the summer, you will need to pay for a summer course (independent study) – this is particularly relevant for international students and the CUA will sponsor your independent study.
+If you take part in a co-op during an upcoming fall or spring semester, you do not have an advising meeting or complete a CSF.
+You should meet with the CUA before the semester you return to UMass.
+Students interested in internships or co-ops should visit the Engineering Career Center page and schedule a meeting via Handshake if needed.

 It is often possible to arrange an independent study which can be used as an ME or IE Tech Electives.
 Students are encouraged to approach faculty to discuss topics of mutual interest.
-Note that only one Tech Elective can be satisfied with MIE 396 or 496 and honors students cannot complete an independent study to meet a technical elective requirement.
+Note that only one technical elective can be satisfied by an independent study, but students are able to satisfy both the IE/MIE Elective with MIE 396 and one technical elective with MIE 496.
+Honors students cannot complete an independent study to meet a technical elective requirement since your honors thesis will satisfy two technical electives.

 The Aeronautics, ASME Design, Formula Racing, Rocket, and Supermileage Vehicle teams offer significant practical experience that enhance your undergraduate education.
 Each team competes annually with other collegiate teams and is open to all MIE students.
 Academic credit options are also available for participation on these teams.
-For MIE or IE elective credit, students in leadership positions or those aspiring to be in leadership positions (usually juniors) can take MIE 398C Competition Team Leadership Practicum in the fall for 1 credit and later take MIE 396 (an independent study) for 2 credits.
-The practicum should be taken every year by all team leaders for credit or audit.
-Your competitive team faculty advisor will be the advisor for the independent study.
-For technical elective credit, students can complete MIE 496 (also an independent study) with the team faculty advisor; however, the topic must include a technical aspect of the design for the upcoming or future national competition and a 20-page technical report is required.
-Finally and only upon approval of one of the senior capstone instructors, groups of students on the team(s) can complete the design, analysis, fabrication, and testing on some component(s) of their model/vehicle.
+For MIE or IE elective credit, students in leadership positions or those aspiring to be in leadership positions (usually juniors) can take MIE 398C Competition Team Leadership Practicum in the fall for 3 credits.
+For technical elective credit, students can complete MIE 496 (an independent study) with the team faculty advisor; however, the topic must include a technical aspect of the design for the upcoming or future national competition and a 20-page technical report is required.
+Finally, and only upon approval of one of the senior capstone instructors, groups of students on the team(s) can complete the design, analysis, fabrication, and testing on some component(s) of their model/vehicle.

 Before taking classes at another campus, students must complete a prior approval form: https://www.umass.edu/registrar/sites/default/files/PriorApprovalforTransferWork.pdf; this is to prevent students from spending time and money on a class that will not transfer in for credit towards your undergraduate degree.
 Classes completed elsewhere do not impact your UMass cumGPA and will not count for credit unless a grade of “C-“ or above is earned.
 The Registrar’s Office approves all general education requirements (their email address is included in the prior approval form), the Office of Student Affairs in 126 Marston Hall approves all science and math courses (the form may be sent to them at coeadvising@umass.edu), and the CUA approves all MIE courses (the form may be addressed to Dr. Schliemann at bfschlie@umass.edu).
 If you have any problems with transfer credit, email your name, student ID, and course information (both course description and syllabus) to the CUA.
 Note: course(s) you completed elsewhere must appear on your UMass transcript before MIE course credit can be awarded.
 Courses taken elsewhere for the 3rd or greater time need prior approval from the Academic Dean.